-Childbirth education classes and mother and baby education are offered to help the family prepare for the new baby, and our staff is available 24 hours a day, seven days a week, to answer questions during and after the hospital stay.
+Childbirth education classes (lamaze), lactation consulting, and mother and baby education are offered to help the family prepare for the new baby.
+Our staff is available 24 hours a day, seven days a week, to answer questions during and after the hospital stay.

 Click here to download “Preparing for Baby.”

 The brochure includes information about what to bring to the hospital, our visitor policies, and security standards.

 Epidural anesthesia is the most popular method of pain relief during labor.
 Women request an epidural by name more than any other method of pain relief.
 More than 50% of women giving birth at hospitals use epidural anesthesia.
 Understanding the different types of epidurals, how they are administered, and their benefits and risks will help you in your decision-making during the course of labor and delivery.

 For more information, http://americanpregnancy.org/labor-and-birth/epidural/